Perspective | The building looked like a Pizza Hut. This aficionado of suburban architecture was convinced it used to be something else.

 “The building was a square and not a rectangle,” Addison said.
 “The roof was a little different.”

 The windows were a little off, too.
 Most Pizza Huts have trapezoidal windows, but this one didn’t.
-It was clear to Addison that before it was a Pizza Hut, this little building at 6747 Annapolis Road was something else.
+It was clear to Addison that before it was a Pizza Hut, this little building at 6747 Annapolis Rd. was something else.
 But what exactly?

-Addison lives in Reston, where he writes about urbanism, land-use and the built environment on his Substack newsletter, the Deleted Scenes.
+Addison lives in Reston, where he writes about urbanism, land use and the built environment on his Substack newsletter, the Deleted Scenes.

 “But I also have this adjacent interest in architecture, commercial landscapes and retail history,” he said.